JuMe87/meet/README.md

 ## FEATURE 1: FILTER EVENTS BY CITY

-### SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.
+### SCENARIO 1: When user hasn't searched for a city, show upcoming events from all cities.

 -   Given user hasn’t searched for any city
 -   When the user opens the app
 -   Then the user should see a list of all upcoming events

-### SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.
+### SCENARIO 2: User should see a list of suggestions when they search for a city.

 -   Given the main page is open
 -   When user starts typing in the city textbox
 -   Then the user should see a list of cities (suggestions) that match what they’ve typed

-### SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.
+### SCENARIO 3: User can select a city from the suggested list.

 -   Given the user was typing “Berlin” in the city textbox and the list of suggested cities is showing
 -   When the user selects a city (e.g., “Berlin, Germany”) from the list